Andrew Forgrave, who lives in Ashton Hayes, is a reporter at our sister paper the Daily Post .

 It nearly backfired.
 Walking along Eastgate Street, they heard a loud bang and dived for cover.
 After catching their breath, they realised a busker had dropped his drum.
 Hearts beating wildly, they carried on, mildly embarrassed by the stares from the crowd.

 So we are almost ready for the concert.
 We know we cannot take backpacks.
 We know it may rain in the afternoon.
 We know we may be late getting back, as the traffic implications are horrendous.

 "I have no doubt that the memories of that terrible night, and the absence of the dead and injured, will cast a pall over the music."

 On Sunday afternoon, just before the tribute concert at the Emirates Old Trafford cricket ground, nearby Old Trafford football stadium is hosting Michael Carrick’s testimonial match.
 Between the two events, more than 100,000 fans are expected.
 It means that, for concert-goers, the chance of finding a car parking space is near zero.

 Public transport is not much better.
 With no trains running late on Sunday between Chester and Manchester, this option is a non-starter.
 Metrolink is offering free tram travel to concert-goers on Sunday, and we will probably take up this offer.
 However the last tram leaves at 10.30pm, right as the concert ends.
 Will they lay on extra services?
 We don’t know yet.
 I’ve told the girls to dispense with the heels and wear “sensible” shoes: we could be in for a long post-concert walk.

 Will we enjoy the concert?
 Probably.
-India is an avowed Arianator and Gillian is a Take That hippy.
+My daughter is an avowed Arianator and Gillian is a Take That hippy.
 But I have no doubt that the memories of that terrible night, and the absence of the dead and injured, will cast a pall over the music, tempered only be the determination of the many to carry on as normal in the face of evil.